 Most of all, the Town needed program.
 A great deal of it, executed to maximize access for diverse users.
 Inside, the new centre would have a 25-metre six-lane swimming pool, a warm-water therapy pool, a 10,000-square-foot double gymnasium with an NBA-sized basketball court, a fitness centre, an elevated (mezzanine-style) walking/ running track ringing the gymnasium, multipurpose meeting rooms and inter-generational programming space, plus museum and art exhibits.
 Outside was to include a beautifully designed park with exercise facilities, a playground with splash pad, and an outdoor covered concert pavilion.

-See also Construction manager selected for Regina's new Urgent Care Centre
+See also Construction of new Regina Urgent Care Centre now 50% complete

 IPD proved well-suited to guiding the project participants and staying focused on Oakville’s primary goals: delivering an on-budget facility that met its promises to its future users.
 IPD is more than a mere “contract type” such as bid-build or construction management.
 As the name implies, it integrates participants into an end-to-end process.
 “What I like about IPD is that it’s an open book,” says Piti.
 “We know going in what our expectations are, what the trade partners’ expectations are, and it’s in everyone’s best interests to bring this project in on budget and on schedule, so that we all walk home at the end of the project having realized our goals.”